signalfx/gdi-specification/specification/integration_context.md

 In order to create a more complete picture of a distributed environment, we propose the use of additional headers to pass extra context details between Cisco observability components.
-Specifically, we are concerned with passing information between OpenTelemetry-based Splunk distributions and AppDynamics agents, in both directions.
+Specifically, we are concerned with passing pieces of OpenTelemetry resource information and AppDynamics app structure and business transactions.
+This additional data is intended to augment any existing trace context, and will be carried in requests between splunk-otel and AppDynamics agents.

 # Headers